 Use of Personal Information

 In the normal course of business, the personal information we collect may be used to:

 - Annual membership fee renewals and other fees,

 - CFPC activities, services and benefits, including but not limited to:

 - Certification Examinations in Family Medicine

-- Examinations of Added Competence in Emergency Medicine
+- CAC applications and Examinations of Added Competence in Emergency Medicine

 - Canadian Family Physician journal distribution (see below)